K-12 Schools

 Advanced Violence Risk and Threat Assessment

-This course is designed for those who have completed previous threat assessment courses and have a working knowledge of the modes of violence, types of threats and have a rubric or system they are able to use when assessing risk and threat.
+This course is designed for those who have completed previous threat assessment courses and have a working knowledge of the modes of violence, types of threats, and have a rubric or system they are able to use when assessing risk and threat.
 Our team will share advanced concepts related to social media threat assessments, involuntarily celibates (incel), the growing risk of white supremacist violence, report writing, and threat mitigation planning.
 For more information or to schedule a training, contact bethany@dprep.com or visit https://www.dprepsafety.com/threat.

 All Hazard Emergency Response

-BIT/CARE Team Certification
+BIT/CARE Framework Certification

 BIT/CARE Team Needs Assessment